bct-sales/go-backend/documentation/running-locally.md

 * Create an empty database (containing the necessary tables, but no data)
 * Create a configuration file with reasonable defaults

+All three files will be placed in the same directory, where they are expected.

 ## Updating the Configuration File

-In order for the software to run locally, a modification need to be made to the configuration file.
+In order for the software to run locally, a modification needs to be made to the configuration file.
-Open `bctconfig.yaml`.
-You need to set `server.cookieDomain` to `"localhost"`.
+Open `bctconfig.yaml` in a text editor and set `server.cookieDomain` to `"localhost"`.

 ```yaml
 ...